-Next, you will need to open the File manager:
+- Next, you will need to open the File manager

-Now, you can enter the required source information.
-Under “Enter the paths or browse for the media locations,” click on and enter the URL corresponding to your source.
-Under “Enter a name for this media source” type a suitable name.
-On occasion, a name will be automatically entered.
+- Now, select Add source and enter the required source information.
+Under Enter the paths or browse for the media locations, click on and enter the URL corresponding to your source.
+Under Enter a name for this media source, type a suitable name then hit the OK button

 Another option for enjoying media through Kodi is by configuring the PVR functionality in Kodi.
 PVR on Kodi relies on a physical TV tuner/radio tuner adapter and its corresponding backend software which interprets live TV or radio signals.

 A PVR client add-on for Kodi can then be used to translate the information from the backend software into video or audio output.
 See the Kodi Wiki for more detailed information on how this works and how to setup PVR on Kodi.

 You can configure Kodi to display the weather in your location.
 This feature is quite convenient as it allows you to quickly glance at the weather when enjoying your favorite media.

 In order to set up the weather in your location, from Kodi’s main screen, select the Settings icon, the select Services followed by Weather.
 Under Service for weather information, hit Get more, then select the service you wish to use to display the weather conditions in your location.

 From here, hit Settings and enter the name of your city, then click OK.
 When you return to the Weather tab on the home screen, you should see the current conditions where you are.